enzofrancescaHM/RoomXRNative/readme.md

 - [FIX] Clean the board if a full picture arrive
 - [FIX] Decals show base64 decode error
 - [FIX] paths dont move in sync at all, stay in place.
+- give possibility to hide miniature preview of other partecipants by touching it
+- [FIX] hide pointer after a clearscreen